 - Pride in Spanish class

 I personally spent a summer living in Seoul, South Korea, as well as a summer living in Okinawa, Japan.
 I have great respect for the rich and diverse cultures of Asia and the Pacific Islands.
 Also, I had some of the best food of my life in Seoul.
 Exposing students to the diversity of the world is beyond just the countries that speak the language you teach.
 Hopefully, you found some resources for AAPI Heritage Month.
-If you have Asian-Latinx resources for Spanish class I missed, please let me know!
+If you have Asian-Latinx resources for the Spanish class I missed, please let me know!

 Originally posted on Mis Clases Locas on 5.9.22 by Alison Wienhold with contributions by Sien Park & Christina Toro.